Nexmo/server-sdk-specification/SPECIFICATION.md

 # Server SDK Specification
-The goal of this document is to make all Nexmo Server Libraries have a similar feel, while still adopting the standard practice and usage of each language.
+The goal of this document is to make all Vonage Server Libraries have a similar feel, while still adopting the standard practice and usage of each language.
 This is mostly a functional specification based on the user's interaction with the server library.

 * This document is a work in progress and should be changed and updated as changes are made to the APIs or developer needs are discovered.
 * Server Libraries attempt to make the API and the data it provides simple and easy to use.
 In some cases, this may involve implementing small amounts of extra functionality in the client.
 * This specification is designed primarily for object-oriented languages that support inheritance.
 In other systems, this specification should be adapted to the conventions of the target language.

 ## General Principles
-* Ideally, our server libraries should provide a simple, easy-to-use interface to the Nexmo APIs.
+* Ideally, our server libraries should provide a simple, easy-to-use interface to the Vonage APIs.
 In practice, the libraries should attempt to clean up some of the data required or returned by the older APIs. (ints returned as strings in JSON, for example, or more complex: parsed timestamps to native date objects).
 While the SDKs may provide a low-level interface to directly interact with the API, each SDK should provide an interface that abstracts out the fact the SDK is backed by an HTTP API.
 * JSON data structures are not native to most programming languages, and so should not be expected or provided by the API's top-level methods.
 The data should be deserialized soon, serialized late, and held in objects which can provide richer functionality than simple dicts, lists, etc.
 * Our libraries should be explicit.
 In some cases, it may be less work to have the library definition defined in a data file and dynamically loaded.
 In practice, this causes problems for IDEs and autocompletion.
 * Parameters should be provided either directly to functions or as part of a 'request' object.
 They should not be provided as a single dictionary to the function when possible, as this sidesteps all of any IDEs auto-completion.
 Where groups of parameters go together it makes sense to put them in a value object, which can then be provided as a single parameter.
 * Naming conflicts with language keywords or globals, (e.g: `to` is a keyword in Python) should be corrected using the language's accepted convention.
 (In Python it is to add an underscore suffix, e.g: `to_`).
 If you rename a value, document the change in this specification, and ensure it is renamed consistently across all endpoints.
 * For the endpoints which return `420 Enhance your calm`, we will do additional sensible validation before sending the request to the server and additional validation on the response.
 * For endpoints that return a `200 OK` but have an error in the body, we need to check for these on each response.
 This also includes partial OKs, like with the SMS API.
 These should be exposed as an error to the user.
-* Although most of Nexmo's APIs are mostly RESTful, this is an implementation detail, and not something we should necessarily promote to the user, who should not care about the semantics of different HTTP verbs such as GET, POST or PUT.
+* Although most of Vonage's APIs are mostly RESTful, this is an implementation detail, and not something we should necessarily promote to the user, who should not care about the semantics of different HTTP verbs such as GET, POST or PUT.
 * Errors should be reported using the language's error functionality.
 In languages like Java and Python, this would involve throwing an appropriate Exception object.
 In languages such as Go or Rust, this would involve returning an appropriate error from the function.
 This means any object returned from the API which represents an error should be used to populate an error type.
 * We should keep third-party dependencies lightweight, but we should not shy away from bringing in third-party dependencies where they make sense.
 Where depending on third party libraries we should use libraries that are 'de-facto standard' wherever possible.
 No proprietary dependencies on the SDKs to minimize dependencies disappearing due to commercial interests.

 # Callbacks
 Support should be provided for parsing callback data and verifying the callback.
 Details to be hashed out.
-Callback support may be provided in a separate module with extra dependencies to the core nexmo library.
+Callback support may be provided in a separate module with extra dependencies to the core Vonage library.

 # Behavior
 ## HTTP Transports